 Groesbeek Panel: 3

 KIA Information: Known to have been killed at the same spot as Private A.T.
-Wallis, in Mook area now buried at Groesbeek
+Wallis, in Mook area who lies buried

 Believed to be the unknown soldier buried at Groesbeek War Cemetery Grave 6.G.7

 No part of this website may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, copying of photographs, recording, scanning or any information storage, retrieval or archiving system, without the prior written permission of the author.